-According to court filings in Canada, Kevin Hobbs and Lisa Chang, the two co-founders of ICO called EtherParty FUEL and an associated company, Vanbex, based in Vancouver, are allegedly under investigation by the Federal and Serious Organized Crime Division of the RCMP for, inter alia, fraud and are also under investigation by the Canada Revenue Agency for tax offences.
+According to court filings in Canada, Kevin Hobbs and Lisa Chang, the two co-founders of an ICO called EtherParty FUEL and an associated company, Vanbex, based in Vancouver, are allegedly under investigation by the Federal and Serious Organized Crime Division of the RCMP for, inter alia, fraud and are also allegedly under investigation by the Canada Revenue Agency for tax offences.

 Documents filed in court allege that Kevin Hobbs has a criminal record in the US and Canada.
 Specifically, according to court documents, Mr. Hobbs’ criminal history includes:

 - 2005 – convicted in the US for possession of 100 pounds of marijuana in an incident in which he also had US$178,000 in cash in a suitcase.